Shahrukh95/PostgreSQL-amazon-sales-analysis/readme.md

 # Ecommerce Project

 ## Introduction
 This project is an analysis of an ecommerce dataset built with Mockaroo and [Amazon Products Dataset][amazon-products-dataset].
-Data was pre-processed and cleaned in Python, and the analysis was performed in PostgreSQL.
+Data was pre-processed and cleaned in Python ('data_generator.ipynb'), and the analysis was performed in PostgreSQL.

 ## Features
 - 1000 Products
 - 400 Customers
 - 1200 Orders
 - Other details

 ## Installation
 To install the project, clone the repository and perform the following steps:

-To build the dataset, first create a database with any name of your choice:
+To build the dataset, first create a database with any name:
 ```
 CREATE DATABASE amazon_sales;
 ```